ostaquet/Arduino-Nano-33-IoT-Ultimate-Guide/README.md

 ## How to enable the 5V pin on the Arduino Nano 33 IoT?
 The Arduino Nano 33 IoT has a 5V pin which is not wired by default.
 If you need 5V for your project and you supply power through USB, you can connect the VUSB jumper to enable 5V power supply on the VUSB pin.

-To to that, you just have to solver the VUSB jumper on the board.
+To to that, you just have to solder the VUSB jumper on the board.

 ![How to solder VUSB jumper on Arduino Nano 33 IoT](/images/Arduino_Nano_33_IoT_VUSB_jumper.jpg)

+Notice that you cannot supply power to the board through this pin, it is only to have a handy 5V for your external components powered by the USB.
+If you don't power the board through the USB jack, you will stay with 0V on this pin.

 ## How to save power with the Arduino Nano 33 IoT?